Installation#

 Ubuntu 22.04 |

-The AODT backend supports the following streaming multiprocessor (SM) architectures: 80, 86, 89 and 90.
-The runtime logic checks:
+The backend supports the following streaming multiprocessor (SM) architectures: 80, 86, 89, and 90.
+The availability of such architectures is checked multiple times:

-Startup verification: Upon startup, the backend confirms that it is running on a system with a supported SM architecture.
-If an unsupported architecture is detected, it emits an error to the standard error console and the application terminates.
+Runtime: At start-up, the backend confirms that it is running on a system with a supported SM architecture.
+If an unsupported architecture is detected, an error is reported to the standard error console, and the application terminates.

-Compilation Option: For users wishing to run the backend on the same system used for its compilation, or a different system with the same SM Architecture, the CMake build system allows for specifying -DCMAKE_CUDA_ARCHITECTURES="native"
+Compilation Option: If you wish to run the backend on the same system used for compilation, or a different system with the same SM Architecture, the CMake build system allows for specifying -DCMAKE_CUDA_ARCHITECTURES="native"

 during the CMake generation phase.
-This ensures that the compiled version aligns with the device architecture, preventing the aforementioned errors; "native"
+This ensures that the compiled version aligns with the device architecture, thereby preventing the errors mentioned above.
+The “native” value is also the default in case you do not specify a value for -DCMAKE_CUDA_ARCHITECTURES

 during CMake generation time.